 Veterinarian (Livestock): Educational Requirements

-Livestock veterinarians, who are concerned with the health of cattle, pigs, sheep and other animals that are used for profit, can be employed with farms, industries or the government.
+Livestock veterinarians are concerned with the health of horses or food animals such as cattle, pigs and sheep.
+They can be in private practice or employed with farms, industries or the government.
 Their duties include performing checkups, diagnosing illnesses, prescribing treatments and quarantining animals when necessary.
 They must complete extensive educational requirements that include undergraduate training, veterinary medical school, licensure and either an internship or residency program.

 Livestock Veterinarian Educational Requirements